- What is an Ovarian Cyst?

 |Low Risk||High Risk|

 Ovarian cysts are generally asymptomatic, but in some cases, symptoms may be present.
-Pain in abdomen and pelvis is a common symptom, the other symptoms include-
+Pain in the abdomen and pelvis is a common symptom, the other ovarian cyst symptoms include

 - Pain during menstruation or intercourse

 - Weight gain

 - Pain in the pelvis, lower back or thighs